-As Healthcare Information Technology has continued to mature, a notable area of growth has been the use of web and application-based patient portals.
+As healthcare information technology has continued to mature, a notable area of growth has been the use of web and application-based patient portals.
 A patient portal is an application that allows patients to have access to parts of their medical records from their primary care doctor, specialists, or other Healthcare organizations.
 Patients log into patient portals from either a PC, a tablet, or a smartphone.
 The market for patient portals in the US is expected to reach over $2 Billion by 2020, up from about $279 million in 2012.
-(Source) Here are some functions that patients can perform from online patient portals:
+(Source) Here are some functions and benefits of patient portals:

 - View past and future medical visits